Fermionic systems for quantum information people: Physics of the parity superselection for fermions

 As we have mentioned in Section~\ref{sec:ParityMath.B}, in a strict sense, a map can be defined physically meaningfully only for physical operators $\f{\mathcal{A}}_X^+$.
 On the other hand, by the embedding $\iotabbfp_{X,Y}$, due to \eqref{eq:mIdExtfpBe}, an even map $\f{\Omega}_X\in\f{\mathcal{B}}_X^+$ can act on odd-odd parts of a physical operator of a larger mode subset, as $\f{\mathcal{A}}_Y^+ = \f{\mathcal{A}}_{X\bar{X}}^{++} \oplus \f{\mathcal{A}}_{X\bar{X}}^{--}$, and, in principle, its effect on odd-odd operators can be completely independent of its effect on even-even operators, which has consequences for the notion of local maps.

 In the theory of correlation and entanglement, the characterization with respect to local maps is essential.
-In the laboratory, \emph{only physical maps can be performed}, for which we have the embedding above, working as a strong extension \eqref{eq:mIdExtfpBe}.
-However, using a single physical $\f{\Omega}_X$ can be too restrictive for the definition of locality, so we call a map \emph{$X$-local} for a subset of modes $X\subseteq Y$, if it is of the form
+In the laboratory, \emph{only physically defined maps can be performed}, for which we have the embedding above, working as a strong extension \eqref{eq:mIdExtfpBe}.
+However, using a single physically defined $\f{\Omega}_X$ can be too restrictive for the definition of locality, so we call a map \emph{$X$-local} for a subset of modes $X\subseteq Y$, if it is of the form